Writing trauma through the lens of Easter weekend

 One of my favorite quotes of call time is the epitome of this Holy Saturday of creative writing.
 Annie Dillard writes, “I do not so much write a book as sit up with it, as with a dying friend.
 During visiting hours, I enter its room with dread and sympathy for its many disorders.
 I hold its hand and hope it will get better.”
 And that’s what we do; we stay with ourselves, our writing, and our creative shadow as an act of faith in what will come next.

 Which phase are you in now?
 Have you known any of these cycles so far?
-Wherever you are in your process, I hope you know that this journey of uncovering our voice, truth, and creative longing is sacred.
-I am on the road with you dear friend.
+Wherever you are in your process, I hope you understand that this journey of uncovering our voice, truth, and creative longing is sacred.
+I am on the road with you, dear friend.

 Keep on keeping on.